sensu/sensu-docs-legacy/source/docs/0.20/redis.md

 - How to configure the Sensu Redis connection
 - How to configure Redis
 - How to secure Redis in production
+- How to configure Redis for High Availability (HA)

 # What is Redis?